wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/inbound-endpoints/event-based-inbound-endpoints/rabbitmq-inbound-endpoint-properties.md

          </td>
          <td>
          The prefetch message count.
 This many messaged will be prefetched before the application sees it.
-         If not set 0 will be used as the default value.
+         If a value is not set, 0 will be used as the default value.
          </td>
       </tr>
       <tr>